-The Note 20 Ultra is the new gem in samsung’s note lineup and with everything new, there is a question.
-Should you spend that $1,300 dollars and upgrade from last year’s note 10+ compared to last year’s Note 10+?
+The Galaxy Note 20 Ultra is the new gem in Samsung’s Note lineup and with everything new, there is a question.
+Should you spend that $1,300 dollars and upgrade from last year’s Note 10 Plus to this year’s Note 20 Ultra?

 Samsung Galaxy Note 20 Ultra Box contents: